-Wood Badge is a six-day, advanced training program spread over two different weekends which gives participants a greater understanding of Scouting aims and methods, while developing true Scout spirit.
+Wood Badge is a five-day, advanced training program spread over two different weekends which gives participants a greater understanding of Scouting aims and methods, while developing true Scout spirit.
 Those who complete Wood Badge training will continue to work actively in the Scouting program to make the most of their skills.

 Wood Badge provides firsthand knowledge showing how teams develop and achieve excellence.
 Take part in an active learning process through involvement in planning, development, presentation, and assessment.
 Enjoy a world-class learning experience that will strengthen your commitment to Scouting.

 Who may attend?